 Traditionally, the engagement ring is given during the initial marriage proposal and the wedding ring is added on during the marriage ceremony.
 Sometimes people will use the term ‘wedding ring’ when referencing an engagement ring, but rarely vice versa.
+Traditionally, wedding rings are often simpler, less flashy than engagement ring styles.
+That said, many modern couples are eschewing simplicity in favor of something more intricate and flashy.
+Often, engagement rings and wedding rings are intended to be worn together on the same finger, and matching sets will be designed to fit together without causing any discomfort.

 What are the different styles of wedding rings?